tpaviot/pythonocc-generator/README.md

 Requirements
 ------------
-The current developments target opencascade 7.7.0 (http://dev.opencascade.org).
+The current developments target OpenCascade Technology 7.9.0 (http://dev.opencascade.org).

 License
 -------
 You can redistribute it and/or modify it under the terms of the GNU General Public License version 3 as published by the Free Software Foundation.